What are my chances of receiving financial aid?

 Why is the maximum amount of loan money limited?

-Students applying for the Federal Direct Loan are subject to annual and aggregate loan limits that are based on the academic level, dependency status, and length of the academic program.
+Students applying for the Federal Direct Loan are subject to annual and aggregate loan limits that are based on the academic level, dependency status, and length of their academic program.
 According to federal regulations, your Federal Direct Loan award must be issued in two equal disbursements during the academic year.
-If you plan to enroll for multiple terms, your loan and award will issued in equal disbursements.
+If you plan to enroll for multiple terms, your loan and award will be issued in equal disbursements.